elementor/hello-theme/readme.txt

 = 1.2.0 - 2019-02-12 =
 * New: Added editor-style.css for Classic editor
 * Tweak: A lot of changes to match theme review guidelines
-* Tweak: Updated the theme screenshot
+* Tweak: Updated theme screenshot

 = 1.1.1 - 2019-01-28 =
 * Tweak: Removed padding reset for lists